aleen42/PersonalWiki/projectManagement/review/review.md

 - The executing process group generally requires the most resources.
 - Monitoring and controlling processes overlap all of the other project management process groups.
 - The DMAIC (Define, Measure, Analyze, Improve, and Control) methodology of the Six Sigma projects, is used to improve an existing business process.
+- Identifying the project sponsor is a pre-initiation task.
+- The WBS provides a basis for creating the project schedule and performing earned value management for measuring and forecasting project performance.

 #### False